Nothing is more luxurious and relaxing than soaking in a tub’s bubbles and hot water after a stressful day at work.

 Allow the hot tub to circulate for at least 20 minutes before turning it off.
 The combined acid and water help reduce the total alkalinity and balances the pH level.

-3. Retest the Water
+3. Retest The Water

 Allow the sprinkled sodium bisulfate to dissolve and mix with the water for an hour before retesting.